-Pat the cookie dough into an 8×8 wax paper/parchment paper lined pan.
+Pat the cookie dough into an 8 x 8 wax paper/parchment paper lined pan.

 Place in your freezer for 15-20 minutes.

-Bake at 325 degrees for 20-25 minutes, until the cookies are lightly browned.
+Bake at 325 degrees for 20-25 minutes, until the cookies are lightly browned and dried out.

 Remove and cool on sheets for several minutes, then remove and cool completely on baking racks.